adrianiftode/Moq.ILogger/README.md

     loggerMock.VerifyLog(logger => logger.LogWarning(It.IsAny<EventId>(), new ArgumentException("The given name is not ok", "name"), "*failed*"));
 }
 ```
-The verification expressions use the *ILogger* extensions methods which is not normally possible with **Moq**.
+It is expected for the verification expression to use *ILogger* extensions methods, which is not normally possible with **Moq**.
-Notice the *VerifyLog* method is used and not *Verify*.
+Notice the `VerifyLog` method is used and not the usual *Verify* method from **Moq**.
-If you use `Verify` instead of `VerifyLog` you would get a Moq exception with the following message `Invalid verify on an extension method`.
+If you use *Verify* instead of `VerifyLog` you'll then get a **Moq** exception with the following message `Invalid verify on an extension method`.

 ## Why
-Moq cannot verify extension methods calls so you'll have to check the extension implementation and see what is actually called, then write the Moq Verify expression based on the implementation.
+**Moq** cannot verify extension methods calls so you'll have to check the extension implementation and see what is actually called, then write the Moq Verify expression based on the implementation.

-This package translates the given `VerifyLog` expression into one useful for Moq so it can pass it to the `ILogger.Log` method, which is part of the `ILogger` definition, and not an instance method.
+This package translates the given `VerifyLog` expression into one useful for **Moq** so it can pass it to the `ILogger.Log` method, which is part of the `ILogger` definition, and not an instance method.

-When an extension method is passed to Moq, then an exception like the following one it is raise.
+When an extension method is passed to **Moq**, then an exception like the following one is raised.
 ```
   Message:
     System.NotSupportedException : Invalid verify on an extension method: logger => logger.LogInformation("User is not authorized {user}", new[] {  })